Supertech twin towers razed to ground | Science-Environment

 The Supertech twin towers in Noida were demolished on Sunday, a year after the Supreme Court's direction to raze the illegally built structures to the ground.

-The nearly 100-metre-high structures – taller than Delhi's iconic Qutub Minar (73 metres) – were brought to the ground in seconds literally like a house of cards by the 'waterfall implosion' technique, in a breathtaking spectacle of modern day engineering.
+The nearly 100-meter-high structures – taller than Delhi's iconic Qutub Minar (73 meters) – were brought to the ground in seconds literally like a house of cards by the 'waterfall implosion' technique, in a breathtaking spectacle of modern-day engineering.

 Over 3,700 kg of explosives were used in the implosion that brought down the building.

-The demolition of the structures leaves behind an estimated 35,000 cubic metres or 55,000 tonnes to 80,000 tonnes of debris which chiefly includes concrete rubble, steel and iron bars and would take another three months to be properly disposed of.
-The Supreme Court had on August 31, 2021 ordered the demolition of the towers for violation of building norms in ''collusion with district officials, holding that illegal construction has to be dealt with strictly to ensure compliance with the rule of law''.
+The demolition of the structures leaves behind an estimated 35,000 cubic meters or 55,000 tonnes to 80,000 tonnes of debris which chiefly includes concrete rubble, steel, and iron bars, and would take another three months to be properly disposed of.
+The Supreme Court on August 31, 2021, ordered the demolition of the towers for violation of building norms in ''collusion with district officials, holding that illegal construction has to be dealt with strictly to ensure compliance with the rule of law''.

 The New Okhla Industrial Development Authority (NOIDA), also called the Noida Authority, had received a rap on its knuckles as the top court pointed out multiple incidents of collusion of its officials with Supertech Ltd in the Emerald Court project and violations of norms by the realty major in construction of the twin towers.